INDUS: Effective and Efficient Language Models for Scientific Applications: Methodology: Sentence Embedding Models

-To optimize the latency for retrieval applications, we also created a small retriever model with the aim to transfer the capability of the large teacher model (\cassretbase{}) to smaller student model (\casssmall{}), by distilling the teacher's distribution of similarity scores.
-Furthermore, we find that it is necessary to modify the training strategy for distillation, as described below.
+\paragraph{Knowledge Distillation for Embedding Model} To optimize the latency for retrieval applications, we also created a small retriever model, \cassretsmall{}\footnote{https://huggingface.co/nasa-impact/nasa-ibm-st.38m}, with the aim to transfer the capability of the large teacher model (\cassretbase{}, with 12 layers and an embedding dimension of 768) to smaller student model (\casssmall{}, with 4 layers and an embedding dimension of 576), by distilling the teacher's distribution of similarity scores.
+Specifically, we use the distillation loss described in \citet{xu-etal-2023-distillcse}

-\paragraph{Distillation Loss} We used knowledge distillation techniques introduced in \cite{xu-etal-2023-distillcse}.
-Specifically, for a sentence $x_i$ and its corresponding in-batch element pairs $\{x_i, x_j\}_{j=1,j \neq i}^{m}$, we minimized the cross entropy between the teacher's distribution $p_t$ of similarity scores between pairs and the student's distribution, $p_s$.
-Following \citet{hinton2014distilling}, we also scaled the output distribution of both teacher and student by a temperature, $\tau_{KD}$:

-Here, $s_s(x_i, x_j)$ and $s_t(x_i, x_j)$ represent the similarity scores between two pairs $\{x_i, x_j\}$, defined in Equation \ref{eq:sim-score} for the student and teacher respectively.

-\paragraph{Training Data} We first conducted a embedding-oriented pretraining step, as presented in Retro-MAE \cite{xiao-etal-2022-retromae}, on English Wikipedia, BooksCorpus, and StackExchange data, totalling approximately 56M sentences.
-This masked auto-encoder model consisted of a full encoder along with a shallow decoder.
-The model uses masked language modeling with a training objective to recover the original sentence based on the decoder's masked input and the sentence embedding generated from the encoder's masked input, via masked language modelling.
-There is no distillation loss contributing to this step, which can be viewed as an extended pretraining mechanism.
-We find that the RetroMAE pretraining does not give us good gains in the larger model but improves the performance of the smaller model.